 Try doing a Google search for yourself or your children to see what’s out there.
-If you see something that could possibly be sued by cyber-bullies than take the necessary steps to have it removed.
+If you look at something that could possibly be sued by cyber-bullies then take the necessary steps to have it removed.

 Be a good role model and be a positive online presence.